ms/buildtogether.tech/src/design.md

     directories, and circles showing running processes.
 A lot of this stuff can show up in the conceptual architecture as well.

-<span g="workflow_diagram" i="workflow diagram; diagrams!workflow">Workflow diagrams</span> that show how users accomplish things.
+[% i "workflow diagram" "diagrams!workflow" %][% g workflow_diagram %]Workflow diagrams[% /g %][% /i %] that show how users accomplish things.
-:   Workflows are almost always drawn as <span g="fsm" i="finite state
-    machines!use in software design">finite state machines</span>.
+:   Workflows are almost always drawn as [% i "finite state machines!use in software design" %][% g fsm %]finite state machines[% /g %][% /i %].
 Each node
     represents a state the user and the system can be in, while the arcs show how to get from one state to another.

 Schemas or data models.
 :   These can be fairly literal pictures of the tables in a database, possibly
-    augmented with arrows to show what's a foreign key for what, or <span g="er_diagram" i="entity-relationship diagram;
+    augmented with arrows to show what's a foreign key for what, or [% i "entity-relationship diagram" "diagrams!entity-relationship" %][% g er_diagram %]entity-relationship diagrams[% /g %][% /i %] that also show which relationships are one-to-one, one-to-many, and so on (<a figure="er-diagram"/>).
-    diagrams!entity-relationship">entity-relationship diagrams</span> that also
-    show which relationships are one-to-one, one-to-many, and so on (<a figure="er-diagram"/>).